AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

 Parameters:
  - last-modification: the last modification before this, to verify that there isn't a conflict (unix timestamp)
+ - modified: the date of modification (to set, unix timestamp)
  - override: say if the user allow: (boolean, optional, default value: false)
  - test: the test to set